nilscox/zetecom/app/src/components/guidelines.md

 **Write unit tests for every meaningful logic.**

-Every piece of code that encapsulate important buisness logic must be tested.
+Every piece of code that encapsulate important business logic must be tested.
 For instance, a component that redirects unauthenticated user must be tested.
-In countrary, unit tests for a Logo component or a react provider are not required.
+In the contrary, unit tests for a Logo component or a checkbox are not required.

 ---